 - Properties directly bordering Vacant Lot Community Gardens are eligible for a $25 per month credit on their water bill for letting the garden use their outdoor water spigot and hose. $25 per month is almost guaranteed to cover the cost of the water used by the garden.
 The application is available in the Village-owned Vacant Lot Garden program application (for new gardens) and on the recertification application (for returning gardens).

 - Vacant Lot Community Gardens that don’t have a willing neighbor and other Community Gardens can receive water deliveries from the Recreation, Parks, and Community Health Department.
 There is a fee of $25 per delivery, due when the order is placed.
 Call 708-748-2005 or visit the Rec and Parks desk in Village Hall to schedule a delivery.
-Deliveries will be made on Wednesdays and orders must be placed by 5pm on Monday.
+Deliveries will be made on Fridays and orders must be placed by 5pm on Monday.

 There’s a History of Community Gardening in Park Forest